flixzf/test_et/assets/languages/README.md

 1. Add the language definition to the `supportedLanguages` array in `config.js`
 2. Create a new JSON file named with the language code (e.g., `fr.json`)
-3. Copy the structure from an existing language file and translate all values
+3. Copy the structure from `template.json` and translate all values
 4. Test the new language by selecting it in the language dropdown

 ## Translation File Structure